vulnerability and chronic illness

 I manage to say in my soft deer voice.

-Beverly Hyman-Fead (Patient Poets: Illness from Inside Out, Marilyn Chandler McEntyre)
+(Beverly Hyman-Fead in Patient Poets: Illness from Inside Out, Marilyn Chandler McEntyre)

 VULNERABLE IN CHRONIC ILLNESS – WHAT FRIGHTENS YOU?

-I want to lie down in a safe pasture with the sun in my face and cease to fight.
+I want to lie down in a safe pasture with the sun on my face and cease fighting.

 I’m terrified of Chiari.
 It was the first enemy.
 Both my daughter Danica and I slayed her.
-She’s resurrected and attacking my first-born, my unsuspecting Laney girl without warning.
+She has resurrected and is attacking my firstborn, my unsuspecting Laney girl, without warning.

-I’m angry from battling for insurance coverage for necessary imaging for Delaney and now the process of appeal for the ones denied.
+I’m angry from battling for insurance coverage for necessary imaging for Delaney – and now the process of appealing for the ones denied.
 Maybe it’s just a cover for how mad I am that this is happening at all.

 I’m frustrated from fighting for care for an injury behind a tooth that has taken me to six appointments at four different dental specialists with no resolution.

 I’m devastated by the re-tethering of my spinal cord for the third time.
 I’m losing the feeling in my legs and feet.
-My neck is pulled backwards when I straighten my spine.
-I’m finding ways to curl up when I sit on the couch or in bed to make the stretching and burning less.
-If I sway in my belly it hardens with contractions like labor.
-I’m not emptying my bladder fully because I cannot feel it.
-I’ve had two UTIs in the past month as a result.
+My neck pulls backward when I straighten my spine.
+I’m finding ways to curl up when I sit on the couch or in bed to reduce the stretching and burning.
+If I sway in my belly, it hardens with contractions like labor.
+I’m not emptying my bladder fully because I cannot feel it; as a result, I’ve had two UTIs in the past month.
 I will not seek surgery again until I’m unable to walk.
 I cannot.

-I’m grieved by the hard decisions to close two doors to people and places I was sure God called me to this year.
-Things I wanted to prove I’m turning this pain into purpose.
-Things I wanted to prove I am doing something else with my life than just surviving.
+I’m grieved by the hard decision to close doors to people and places I was sure God called me this year, to things I wanted that could prove I’m turning this pain into purpose, to things I wanted that might prove I am doing something else with my life than just surviving.

 I’m heartbroken by the loss of intimacy with several close people in my life.
 I risked talking about my hurt.
 I forgot it’s safer to keep it to myself.

-I’m lonely in the way being chronically ill always will be.
-Because only someone enlisted in the same war can crawl into the foxhole with me.
+I’m lonely in the way those being chronically ill always will be – because only someone enlisted in the same war can crawl into the foxhole with me.
 Yet they can’t turn to look me in the eyes because our enemy is relentless (and their neck is most likely also fused).
-There are so many beautiful people waving flags and cheering from a distance, but I need triage instead of a parade.
+So many beautiful people are waving flags and cheering from a distance, but I need triage instead of a parade.
 You can’t see that from over there.

-I’m ashamed after all God’s faithfulness to my family.
-How can I feel this hopeless about where we will live in a few months?
+I’m ashamed.
+How can I feel this hopeless about where we will live in a few months after all of God’s faithfulness to my family?
 This need to know where we will shelter trumps everything else all the time.
 Dan emailed today, “When are we going to talk about moving?”

 I’m paralyzed.
 This is just one more thing I am supposed to figure out.

 I’m exhausted.
-Every night that I sleep less my joints get looser and my body weaker.
+Every night that I sleep less, my joints get looser, and my body gets weaker.

 I’m just so very tired.